br4vetrave1er/neolen/README.md

 # Medical details Extraction and Classification

 ## Objective
-The objective of this project is to extract items and their details from a scanned bill of items document, and then classify those items as either medical or non-medical.
+The objective of this project is to create structured data of details from a scanned bill of items document, and then classify data as either medical or non-medical.

 ## Overview
 This project uses a combination of OCR (Optical Character Recognition), language models, and a custom classification system to achieve the desired outcome.
 The key steps involved are: